 The greatest overlooked suicide in Scripture, however, occurred with Lucifer and one third of all the righteous angels.
 They killed themselves spiritually when they decided to rebel against God and willed to forever be his enemy.

-ANSWER: Suicides are somewhat common in the Bible, as at least seven are sadly recorded.
-When anyone commits any sin, it is a very sorrowful event.
-It is especially hurtful to those who know the sinner and even much more the family.
-This Web site certainly extends our sympathy regarding your brother's suicide no matter what the cause.
+The act of killing oneself is a very sorrowful event.
+It is especially hurtful to those who know the person and even much more the family.
+BibleStudy.org offers its condolences regarding your brother's death.

 The world looks upon suicide in a twisted manner.
 People tend to categorize sin but the Bible does not!
 James said if you keep all of God's Law and break one little point you are guilty of breaking all of it (James 2:10).
 According to Jesus Christ himself, if you just have a THOUGHT in your mind with hatred toward your brother you are guilty of murder (Matthew 5:21 - 22).
 Hating yourself, therefore, is murder, and a breaking of the sixth commandment (Exodus 20:13).

 Suicide is murder of oneself and is a sin, but it is not the unpardonable sin.
 The Apostle Paul states, in the book of Romans, that all of us have sinned and therefore all of us have the death penalty upon us (Romans 3:22 - 23).
 Whether it is suicide or some other act, all humanity stands guilty before the Eternal.
 Your brother did that which is common to man (1Corinthians 10:13) and therefore is no worse a sinner than the rest of us.
 God promises that if we confess our sins he is MORE THAN willing to forgive us and cleanse us of all unrighteousness.